 The Rembrandtplein is, just like the Leidseplein, a famous night life district for locals and tourists.
 Hang around, dance around or entertain yourself in one of the many bars and pubs around the square.
 If you like to stay in this area, check our hotelmap for available rooms on the Rembrandtplein or in the vicinity.

 Rembrandtplein (Rembrandt Square) is named after the famous Dutch painter Rembrandt van Rijn.
-The Rembrandt House Museum, where he worked and lived, is just a few minutes' walk away from the square.
+The Rembrandthuis, where he worked and lived, is just a few minutes' walk away from the square.

 Song ♫ 'Onder de bomen van het plein'

-Please note that the music clip below is about the Rembrandtplein, but has been recorded elsewhere.
-It's recorded at the Johnny Jordaanplein, about 15 minutes walk from the square.
+Please note that the music clip below is about the Rembrandtplein but was recorded elsewhere.
+It was actually recorded at the Johnny Jordaanplein, a picturesque square about a 15-minute walk from the Rembrandtplein.
+Johnny Jordaanplein is also renowned for its musical heritage and provides a fitting backdrop for this song.

 Cast iron Rembrandt monument